thingsup/greenlock-sql-manager/README.md

 # [@thingsup/greenlock-sql-manager](https://github.com/thingsup/greenlock-sql-manager)

 > A database-driven Greenlock storage plugin and manager.

+> This library is created and maintained by [ThingsUp](https://thingsup.io)

 > This library is still in testing phase so may prone to bugs.